 Water and wastewater management

 As the largest lender to the global water sector to date, with almost EUR 64bn for some 1 400 projects, we are making water security for economic growth a priority.
-In 2015, we provided nearly EUR 4bn in finance for water related projects, bringing access to safe drinking water to 21 million people and improved sanitation to 20 million people.
+In 2018 we provided EUR 2.4 billion for water related projects.

 The EIB supports investment to: